joannebasa/flux/README.md

 # Flux

-This is a simple responsive application that can list player's names and randomise them.
+This is a simple responsive application that can list player's names and randomly pair them.

 ## How to download